 - Purchase Bonus Packages on paper items like Scott® and Cottonelle® paper towels and toilet tissue, and Kleenex® facial tissue.
 Not only is cheaper per roll/piece to buy in larger quantities, but you don’t have to shop as often – win-win!

 - Colored Dot sales.
 Look for color code signs above bins or racks, with corresponding colored dots on item tags.
 This is especially great for kid’s clothes at the end of the season, but my best score was a skirt for me – for $1!

 - Day (and week) after holiday sales.
 Two days after Christmas, I spent $5 buying all the décor I’ll need for next Christmas.
 ‘Nuff said.

-- Make sure you visit the clearance isle!
+- Make sure you visit the clearance aisle!
 I can’t tell you how much fun stuff we’ve found in the clearance section.
-From a coloring book that Garret LOVES for fifty cents, to razors, shampoo, and a salt and pepper shaker!
+From a coloring book that Garret LOVES for fifty cents to razors, shampoo, and a salt and pepper shaker!

 I have to admit that, until recently, I hadn’t thought much about ways to save money at Dollar General.

 But in this tiny, one-horse Texas town, it is the only place to shop, and I’ve been in there more times than I can count.
 (You know how it is when you’re moving – you’re right in the middle of something and suddenly realize that you don’t have any clothespins, or something of that nature…)

 Well, being on somewhat of a tight budget already, this move was kind of stretching our finances, and it’s good to know that despite the lack of competition, they don’t feel the need to jack the price on us.

 Want to know exactly when, where, and how to plant your vegetables?
 Sign up to get our FREE companion planting guide, and garden planting cheat sheet printable.